gardener/landscaper/docs/usage/Targets.md

     serviceAccount:
       name: <name of Service Account>
       namespace: <namespace of Service Account> # might be different from the Target namespace
-    expirationSeconds: <some integer> # defaults to 86400 = 60 * 60 * 24, if not set
+    expirationSeconds: <some integer> # optional, defaults to 86400 = 60 * 60 * 24
   type: landscaper.gardener.cloud/kubernetes-cluster
 ```

-This target can be used in Landscaper Installations as other Targets of this type with credentials.
+This target can be used in Landscaper Installations in the same way as other Targets of this type with credentials.

 The following picture gives an overview about the cluster settings and k8s resources required to set up a
 trust relationship between the resource and the target cluster.